 The young dig themselves out of the nest and look after themselves, with no parental involvement.
 With the young left to fend for themselves, they are vulnerable to predation by feral cats.
 The eggs are sometimes eaten by dingoes, dogs, goannas and snakes, and were once a staple food of indigenous Australians.
 Bush Turkeys will often attack goannas that come near the nest, pecking the goannas ferociously and chasing them away.

 2) Lay chicken mesh over your entire garden and pin it down securely with tent pegs.
-A very big and time consuming exercise.
-When the bush turkey tries to rake the leaves and mulch its claws gets caught in the chicken mesh.
+A very big and time-consuming exercise.
+When the bush turkey tries to rake the leaves and mulch, its claws get caught in the chicken mesh.
 They get frustrated and eventually move on.

-It can be a successful method however you tend to only move the male next door to your neighbours house to their dismay and when you remove the chicken mesh another male bush turkey starts a new nest.
-So to be successful leave the chicken mesh on your garden and lawn all year round.
+It can be a successful method; however, you tend to only move the male next door to your neighbors house to their dismay, and when you remove the chicken mesh, another male bush turkey starts a new nest.
+So to be successful, leave the chicken mesh on your garden and lawn all year round.

 Bush Turkey Comments And Emails

-Comments: Hello We have 2 bush turkeys that have moved into our background (not great with 2 Dogs) and was hoping to get a quote to remove them.
+Comments: Hello We have two bush turkeys that have moved into our background (not great with 2 Dogs) and was hoping to get a quote to remove them.
 Thanks Gaye

 We have five very scared and bloody chickens.
 Is there any cost involved in catching this turkey and relocating it, please?
 We have locked the chooks away in their enclosure (usually the door is left open for them to roam), we hose the turkey each time we see it but can't be there all the time.
 And this morning we have put a mirror at the entrance to the enclosure.
 At least now the chickens are moving more freely in the enclosure instead of huddled together in one corner and not daring to move for quite some time after the turkey has been hosed away.